bryanmr/Steamy_Cats/README.md

 ![Example Image of Steam Library](Example.png?raw=true "Example Image")
 ### Example Output of Successful Run
 ```
-# ./Steamy_Cats
+bryan@Ace:~/git/Steamy_Cats$ ./Steamy_Cats
+4 possible users to make Steam categories for:
+1 : USER
+2 : USER
+3 : USER
+4 : USER
+Enter the number for the user you want to use.
+Answer: 2
-We are using: SomeUser :: 0000
+We are using: USER :: 77777777777777
-Our config file is: /home/user/.steam/steam/userdata/00/7/remote/sharedconfig.vdf
+Our config file is: /home/bryan/.steam/steam/userdata/00000000/7/remote/sharedconfig.vdf
 Downloading your community profile, if public, and then getting full list of games you own
-Begin processing 45717 lines of configuration in /home/user/.steam/steam/userdata/00/7/remote/sharedconfig.vdf
-Gathering the list of files to download from Steam now!
-Downloading files for these game IDs:

-Downloads complete for the Steam Store User Readable Page.
+Created 1903 files :: Preserved configuration for 1903 games.
+All downloads completed already, run with --clean-dls if you want to force redownload
 Most recent ProtonDB file appears to be: ./reports_jan1_2019.tar.gz
 Adding new category tags to the games!
 Creating final configuration
+PDB Platinum Ratings: 462 :: Native Games: 789
+Old config backed up to /var/tmp/oldconfig.vdf
 New config written.
 To apply, run the below command:
-cp /var/tmp/newconfig.vdf /home/user/.steam/steam/userdata/00/7/remote/sharedconfig.vdf
+cp /var/tmp/newconfig.vdf /home/bryan/.steam/steam/userdata/00000000/7/remote/sharedconfig.vdf
 ```
 ### Sample VDF Output
 ```